larryweinhouse/larry-sandbox/delivery.md

   i.e. places_batch-diff.factual
 ```
 - **Data sets for ad-hoc delivery**
-These are standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on ad-hoc basis to clients/prospects.
-This will no longer be necessary if our ui will allow Account Managers to easily set up a new client and immediately deliver.
+These are standard data sets as listed above placed on Dropbox so that Account Managers can send ad-hoc to clients/prospects.

 - **Custom data sets**
   - These all come from standard data views but have additional processing on columns and or rows.